Develop your writing through discussion and feedback in this advanced workshop with Mark Waldron

 This advanced course will focus primarily on developing your current work-in-progress, including individual poems and poems-in-sequence, through reading, discussion, feedback, re-drafting and discussion of ‘motives’ and direction.
 Writing tasks, plus occasional focuses on a particular practitioner/poet/book, or a tangential-but relevant session will engender fresh thinking.
 To apply: contact the office for details.

-10 weekly sessions on Wednesdays 6.45pm – 8.45pm, starts 16 January.
-This is the second term of a three-term course (the first term was led by Sasha Dugdale).
+10 weekly sessions on Wednesdays 6.45pm – 8.45pm, starts 1 May.
+This is the third term of a three-term course.

 All classes will be in our offices at 1 Dock Offices, Surrey Quays Road, Canada Water, SE16 2XU.
 The venue is a 2-minute walk from Canada Water Station.
 Take the ‘Lower Road’ exit from the station onto Surrey Quays Road, then walk straight ahead, crossing over Deal Porters Way, and the Dock Offices come up on the left.
 The door for the school is at the far end of the building.